Overview

 Settings Reference

-| Setting | Default | Description |
+| Setting | Default | What it does |

 |---|---|---|

-| Webcam Consent | Off | Master gate.
-Set by the 4-step Review Privacy dialog.
-All other webcam features check this first. |
+| Webcam consent | Off | The master gate.
+Set by the four-step privacy dialog.
+Every webcam feature checks it first.
+Revoking also deletes your calibration. |

-| Calibrated | No | Set automatically when calibration succeeds.
-Cleared if you reset. |
+| Calibrated | No | Set when a 16-point calibration succeeds.
+Cleared if you revoke or reset. |

-| Camera | System default | Pick a specific camera if you have more than one.
-Stored as device index + friendly name. |
+| Camera device | System default | Pick a specific camera if you have more than one, or to avoid a virtual camera.
+There's a Refresh button next to it. |

-| Sensitivity | 0.5 | 0.0–1.0.
-Controls how close gaze must be to a target.
-Lower = more forgiving. |
+| Sensitivity | 0.5 | 0.0 to 1.0.
+How close your gaze has to be to a target.
+Lower is more forgiving. |

-| Show debug cursor | Off | Floating cyan dot that follows the gaze estimate.
-Helpful while learning the system. |
+| Show debug cursor | Off | Floating marker that follows the gaze estimate.
+Handy while you're learning the system. |